HeroCTF/HeroCTF_v3/Prog/PuzzleMe/README.md

 print("[+] Done")
 ```

 The **patch** binary I am using is just a little C program I wrote for fast little patches.
-It may not be the fastest solution calling *os.system()* so many times, but I had the binary ready so it saved me some times.
+It may not be the fastest solution calling *os.system()* so many times, but I had the binary ready so it saved me some time.
 ### Flag

 ```Hero{PuZzzZZzzzZzzzzL3}```